 Increases in the Minimum Wage

-In order for the minimum wage to go up, either the federal government or state legislature must pass a law which stipulates a change in the minimum wage.
+In order for the minimum wage to go up, either the federal government or a state or local legislature must pass a law that stipulates a change in the minimum wage.
 The last time the federal minimum wage was increased was in 2009.

 Major U.S. Minimum Wage Increases